Skip to content

 Buglife project

-Buglife is currently working closely with Plymouth City Council on a project to manage habitat and survey for the horrid ground-weaver spider and hedgehog harvestman.
+Buglife is working closely with Plymouth City Council on a project to manage habitat and survey for the Horrid Ground-weaver spider and Hedgehog Harvestman.
 This work is funded through Natural England’s Species Recovery Project.

 South West Peatland Partnership